akamai/AkamaiOPEN-edgegrid-java/README.md

-# EdgeGrid V1 Signer binding for REST-assured
+# EdgeGrid V1 Signer bindings

 Signs [REST-assured][11] requests to OPEN API services, using EdgeGrid V1 signing algorithm.

-## Usage
+## Usage with REST-assured

 Include the following Maven dependency in your project POM: